 - Qualified reuse and recycling property.

-- Certain qualified property placed in service before January 1, 2020.
+- Certain qualified property acquired before September 28, 2017.

 - Certain plants bearing fruits and nuts.